FrederikSchaff/Advanced_LSD/README.md

 ## Usage

 In order to use it, clone the current version of LSD 7.1 to your desktop and clone the folder 'Advanced_LSD' into the 'Work' folder in LSD.
-You may then select the model.
+You may then select the model.The fun_templ_advancedLSD.cpp can be used as a template.
+It provides all the utility necessary.

+Note: Two libraries, random and eigen, need to be included prior to fun_head_fast.h.
+Therefore, fun_head_fast.h is also included via Advanced_LSD.h.

 ##Misc